CECGImaging/UETK/README.md

 ### ECG Imaging

 The UETK can use any of the ECGI methods implemented in the [Forward/Inverse Toolkit](https://github.com/SCIInstitute/FwdInvToolkit).
 Presently, the main method used in the examples is Tikhonov regularization, yet users can substitute or run in parallel any other method.
-Some of the implementations will require the use of Python or Matlab.
+Some of the implementations will require the use of Python or MATLAB.

 ### Validation